 You can also reach from Delhi to Gorakhpur by bus.
-The ticket cost starts at 1200 INR (~17.60 USD) and the journey is around 13- 17 hours.
+The ticket cost starts at 950 INR (~15 USD) and the journey is around 12-15 hours.
 Honestly, I don’t recommend going by bus for many reasons.
-The main one is the roads in the east of Uttar Pradesh state, which your back will remember for a long time.
+The main one is the roads in some parts of the east of Uttar Pradesh state, which your back will remember for a long time.

 Gorakhpur – Sonauli

-From Gorakhpur station till Nepalese border you will meet tens of people trying to sell you unnecessary services.
+From Gorakhpur train station till Nepalese border you will meet tens of people trying to sell you unnecessary services.
 Beware of scam!
 There are several ways to reach to Sonauli: Jeep, taxi, bus.
 I would suggest taking a simple public bus.
 They start every 30 min from the bus station which is 5 min walking distance from the train station.
-The price of the ticket is 60 INR.
-The journey is around 3-4 hours.
+The distance from Gorakhpur to Sunauli border is 95km.
+The price of the ticket is 90 INR (~1.5 USD).
+The journey is around 3-3.5 hours.

-Travel tip: There will be people approaching you and selling tickets to a super comfortable bus with extra features, that will take you directly to Nepal.
-You will not be able to avoid crossing the border, it’s a fact.
-Whichever bus you will take, it will bring you till the border parking.
+Travel tip: There will be people approaching you and selling tickets to a super comfortable bus with extra features that will take you directly to Nepal.
+Some of them are scam.
+You will not be able to avoid crossing the border.
+Moreover, after crossing the border you will get much better prices.

-Visa tip: If you are in India currently on a business visa and you hold other recent Indian visas in your passport, I strongly advise registering in your city in FRRO.
+Visa tip: If you are a foreigner in India on a business visa or you hold other recent Indian visas in your passport, I strongly advise registering in FRRO in the city of your residence.
 At the Indian border point, officers will ask for registration.
 There are cases when foreigners travel every half a year to different countries of the Indian subcontinent to avoid registration.
 To escape unnecessary problems and delays on the border, register in advance, moreover, it’s free.

-Once you are done with passport check on Indian border cross 100 meters more till you reach the gate.
+Once you are done with passport check on the Indian border, walk around 200 meters till you reach the gate.

 Visa tip: Carry with you US dollars (30 to 100 depending on the length of stay) to pay for Nepalese visa.
 If you are an Indian citizen, you don’t require a visa.
 You just have to carry an ID proof with you.